How Your Teen’s Mental Health Is Related to Their Gut Health

 The cells that form a barrier in the intestinal lining, for instance, may have weakening bonds and gaps, resulting in what is called a “leaky gut.”
 This allows harmful bacteria and toxins to enter the bloodstream and flow to other parts of the body, including the brain.

 Because the gut microbiome is connected to the brain and every major organ of the body by the vagal nerve, what affects your gut can influence your physical health and your mental health.
-For example, according to a study published in 2018 in the International Journal of Molecular Sciences, gut microbiota abnormalities can directly induce mental conditions such as depression.
+For example, according to a study published in 2018 in the International Journal of Molecular Sciences, gut microbiota abnormalities can directly induce mental health conditions such as depression.
 In addition, a review of 21 studies conducted by researchers at Shanghai Mental Health Center found that in most of the studies, regulating intestinal microbiota had a positive effect on anxiety symptoms.

 Determining If Your Child Has a Gastrointestinal Disorder